Public speaking is about love.

 *WINTEC, International Festival of Media and Art, Hamilton, New Zealand

-*Yale University School of Art, Norfolk, CT
+*Yale University School of Art, CT

 *Big Ideas in Art & Culture Lecture Series, with Contemporary Art Forum Kitchener and Area, CANADA